Home ►

 Note: Based on the CPT changes, code 99201 is no longer valid for dates of service on and after January 1, 2021:

-18Q: How is time measured in the CPT E/M code and guideline changes for 2021?
+5Q: How is time measured according to the CPT E/M services guidelines?

 Time may be used to select a code level for office or other outpatient services whether or not counseling and/or coordination of care dominates the service.